Stories

 “It was the height of winter”

-Danai Kusikwenyu is active in the St. John’s choir scene.
-Although it started as a social activity between hair-braiding friends, her vocal group Zimsoc performed frequently at faith-based and multicultural events in the community.
+Danai Kusikwenyu is active in the St. John’s choral music scene.
+Her vocal group, Zimsoc, which started as a social activity among hair-braiding friends, performs frequently at faith-based and multicultural events in the community.

-First Impressions Education Experience Arrival Winter Weather Fashion Nature
+First Impressions Education Experience Arrival Winter Weather Fashion African Community Nature

 Who brought soccer to Newfoundland?